MarvelousHopefull/DataXflow/README.md

 ## Installation
-Downloading this respository provided in the master branch gives you access to the complete Jimena software including the additions needed for working with D2D.
+Downloading this respository provided in the master branch gives you access to the complete Jimena software including the additions needed for working with D2D and external stimuli.
 The JimenaE.jar file can be used like any other executable file, openenig the Jimena GUI.